christophgil/ZIPsFS/README.md

 When files are created or modified, they will be stored in the first file tree (in the example *~/tmp/ZIPsFS/writable*).
 If files exist in two locations, the left most source file system takes precedence.

-New files are created in the first file tree, while the following file trees are not modified.
+New files are created in the first file tree, while the other file sources are never modified.
 If an   empty string "" or '' is given for the first source, no writable source  is used.

 ## ZIP files